 - A. Provider will give information at such times and in such forms as may be requested by MPS, or its designee, concerning any of the operations of the CLC Program.
 Provider will generate and provide this information in a format and at the time as requested by MPS or its designee. - B. Provider is required to submit two completed CLC Program Plans to the CLC Project Team in Room 163 of MPS's Administration Building, according to the following schedule: - 1.
-Program Plan for Cycle 1: Due no later than August 26, 2016; and - 2.
-Program Plan for Cycle 2: Due no later than January 13, 2017. - C. Provider is required to have two, with a maximum of three, CLC staff, (one of whom must be the Site Coordinator), trained on the APlus system at all times under this contract to enter CLC attendance data on a daily basis.
+Program Plan for Cycle 1: Due no later than August 7,2017 for middle/high locations and September 1, 2017 for K5/K8 locations; and - 2.
+Program Plan for Cycle 2: Due no later than January 12, 2018 for all school sites. - C. Provider is required to have two, with a maximum of three, CLC staff, (one of whom must be the Site Coordinator), trained on the APlus system at all times under this contract to enter CLC attendance data on a daily basis.
 Monthly cost reimbursements for CLC expenditures will not be released by MPS until two CLC staff are trained and all monthly attendance data has been entered into the APlus system.